 After receiving the TBD Request frame:

 The current AP MLD shall transfer the context (see 37.12.4 (Context)) that is required for enabling operations with the target AP MLD.
-The context that can be transferred or renegotiated is defined in 37.12.4 (Context).
+The context that can be transferred or renegotiated in this procedure is defined in 37.12.4 (Context).

 The current AP MLD shall send a TBD Response frame to the non-AP MLD after the transfer or renegotiation of the context is completed.